adityamohod16/auto-annotated-portfolio/content/pages/blog/post-six.md

 author: content/data/team/doris-soto.json
 excerpt: >-
   Go to the specific category of the books you are looking for.
 Then click on the link provided for that specific book.
+Then on clicking the book on get the link of google drive.
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image6.jpg